 Any seeds, nuts, or dried fruit you wish to add to your bread

-Monday: Mix the flour with enough water to make a soft dough in a large bowl.
+Monday: Mix the flour with enough water to make a soft dough in a large bowl (it should reach the consistency of a thick pancake batter).
 Put it outside for an hour, then bring it inside to a warm place and cover with plastic wrap.

 Tuesday: It will start to bubble.
 Leave it alone.